rthennan/ZerodhaWebsocket/README.md

             - Saves instrument_token for Indexes indexTokenList.csv
             - Creates and Saves instrument_token:TableName dictionary nifty500TokenTableDict.npy - Used by DAS_Ticker to identify DB, Table and tradingsymbol while before storing ticks.
         - 4.2 lookupTablesCreatorNiftyOptions
-            - Finds current and next weekly expiry dates for Nifty Options
+            - Finds current and next expiry dates for Nifty Options (Weekly or monthly or whatever)
             - Saves instrument_token list for all Nifty Option instruments for those two expiries as niftyOptionsTokenList.csv
             - Creates and Saves instrument_token:TableName dictionary niftyOptionsTokenTableDict.npy
         - 4.3 lookupTablesCreatorBankOptions